A Madeira expert Zarin Buckingham from Madeira Relocation & Expat Services answers all your questions about moving to and settling down in Madeira.

 When you buy a home in Madeira, house surveys are not automatically carried out.
 Surveys are not part of the house purchase process.

-If you are receiving a mortgage to purchase a house, the bank sends an evaluator to assess the value of the house, but again, that is not surveying the house for the purpose of assessing its building quality.
+If you are receiving a mortgage to purchase a house, the bank sends an evaluator to assess the house’s value, but again, that is not surveying the house to assess its building quality.

 5. Do not buy a property online!